lossanna/RestoreNet/Generated-synthesis-for-model-results.md

     - Northern Arizona Plateau, Height, Weedy: `nb.naz1.weed.abs2` model
     - Sonoran Desert, Height, Desirable: `nb.sonoran1.des.abs2` model
     - Sonoran Desert, Height, Weedy: `nb.sonoran1.weed.abs2` model

+This uses the Height models for desirable plants that had `0` instead of `Annual` as the reference, but they don't discuss Duration, so this response is still fine.

 ### Response generated:
 ### Comparison of Sonoran Desert and Northern Arizona Plateau Models